 The Chandler Sessions on Integrity and Corruption are a joint undertaking with University College, Oxford.
 The Sessions are generously supported by the Chandler Foundation.

 The Sessions convene the officials, scholars and journalists in-person on four occasions, in July 2022, January and July 2023, and January 2024; advancing an agenda that they debated in July 2021.
-Each of the officials will co-author a paper describing ideas and practices that could transform the field.
-Each paper will be co-authored by two members of the Sessions, with five draft papers discussed at each of the first three in-person meetings.
-In January 2024, the discussions will return to the full set of ideas and designs, most by then having been tested in practice.
+Each of the officials have a paper describing ideas and practices that could transform the field.
+Each paper has been co-authored by two members of the Sessions, with five draft papers discussed at each of the first three in-person meetings.
+In January 2024, the discussions returned to the full set of ideas and designs, most by then having been tested in practice.

-The Blavatnik School of Government and our partners will distribute the finished papers worldwide, and the papers will form the basis of a set of curricular materials on integrity and corruption, available without charge to training institutions everywhere.
-The papers will be jointly edited by the Session chair, Professor Christopher Stone, and by the programme’s postdoctoral research associate Izabela Corrêa.
+The Blavatnik School of Government and our partners are distributing the finished papers worldwide, and the papers will form the basis of a set of curricular materials on integrity and corruption, available without charge to training institutions everywhere.

 Meeting 1